rgdavies92/used-car-value/README.md

 Figure 13 illustrates that Tesla is the most expensive car brand modelled and Ssangyong is the least expensive car brand modelled.
 It also confirms the hypothesis that a Dacia branded car is indeed cheaper than a Volvo branded car.
 A Dacia is the third cheapest brand of the used cars modelled in this project.
 The hypothesis has been validated as true and the [secondary project objective](#objectives) has been satisfied.

+The full modelling workflow from model selection on a subset of the data to model interpretation with ELI5 is documented in [Notebook 05_Modelling_version1.](https://github.com/rgdavies92/used-car-value/blob/main/05_Modelling_version1.ipynb)

 # Limitations

 Having satisfied both project objectives, there are a number of limitations to be aware of.